 (a) European Commission Representations and European Parliament Liaison Offices in the Member States, as well as Europe Direct Information Centres and other relevant networks, educational and research institutions;

-(b) other relevant partners and bodies as referred to in Article 8.
+(b) other relevant partners referred to in Article 8(1).

-2. Each managing authority shall identify a communication officer for each programme ('programme communication officer').
+2. Each managing authority shall identify a communication officer for each programme.
 A communication officer may be responsible for more than one programme.

-3. The Commission shall maintain the network comprising communication coordinators, programme communication officers and Commission representatives to exchange information on visibility, transparency and communication activities.
+3. The Commission shall maintain the network comprising communication coordinators, communication officers and Commission representatives to exchange information on visibility, transparency and communication activities.

 Section II Transparency of implementation of the Funds and communication on programmes